PSLmodels/OG-Core/README.md

   * `./run_examples/OUTPUT_BASELINE/model_params.pkl`
     * Model parameters used in the baseline run
     * See `execute.py` for items in the dictionary object in this pickle file
-  * `./run_examples/OUTPUT_BASELINE/TxFuncEst_baseline_'guid'.pkl`
-    * Tax function parameters used for the baseline model run
-    * See `txfunc.py` for what is in the dictionary object in this pickle file
   * `./run_examples/OUTPUT_BASELINE/SS/SS_vars.pkl`
     * Outputs from the model steady state solution under the baseline policy
     * See `SS.py` for what is in the dictionary object in this pickle file